tudormot/horizon-sdv/README.md

 Welcome!

-This page provides an introduction to Horizon, a turnkey implementation designed for OEMs and suppliers interested in adopting Google Cloud’s Software-Defined Vehicle (SDV) industry solution.
+This page provides an introduction to Horizon, the Agentic Innovation Platform for SDV.

-The program addresses prevalent challenges within the SDV market, including the inefficiencies stemming from complex and inconsistent toolchains, the high scaling costs that impede software development, and a hardware-centric focus that constrains rapid development and innovation.
+The platform addresses prevalent challenges within the SDV development journey by providing:

-## Getting started

-Horizon is intended to be deployed into a project within your Google Cloud tenant.
-The deployment is done leveraging Terraform and Argo CD.

-To deploy Horizon into your project, follow the steps described in the [deployment guide](https://github.com/GoogleCloudPlatform/horizon-sdv/blob/main/docs/deployment_guide.md).

-We would be happy to accept your contributions, for details refer to the [contribution guide](https://github.com/GoogleCloudPlatform/horizon-sdv/blob/main/docs/contributing.md).

-For consultation regarding initial setup, specific use case, technology or other themes, please contact horizon-sdv@google.com.
+* a scalable foundation to accelerate development and significantly reduce wait times
+* a modular approach allowing for a partial and gradual adoption of components
+* an agentic AI framework and pre-built agents to compress R&D timelines further

 ## Vision
 Platforms enabling efficient software development shouldn’t be differentiating, the product itself should be differentiating.

-Horizon provides an open-source, robust, scalable, cloud-hosted and developer friendly toolchain for the development of complex embedded software.
+Horizon provides an open-source, scalable, cloud-hosted, AI-native and developer friendly toolchain for the development of complex embedded software.
 It provides solutions for code, build, test and release.

-By shifting the focus from hardware-led to software-centric development, it aims to drive faster innovation, reduce costs, and improve the quality of software development in the automotive industry.
+By shifting the focus from hardware-led to software-centric development and enabling Agentic AI in the R&D processes at scale, it aims to drive faster innovation, reduce costs, and improve the quality of software development in the automotive industry.

 ## Initiative
-The Horizon program is an initiative launched by Google and Accenture, poised to revolutionize the embedded software development landscape.
+Horizon is an initiative launched by Google and Accenture, poised to revolutionize the embedded software development landscape.

-It addresses challenges in the Software-Defined Vehicle (SDV) market such as complex and inconsistent toolchains leading to inefficiencies, high scaling costs that constrain software development and a hardware-centric focus that hinders rapid development and innovation.
+It tackles key challenges in the Software-Defined Vehicle (SDV) market, including inefficient and inconsistent toolchains, high scaling costs that limit software development, and a hardware-centric approach that blocks rapid innovation

 ## Streams
-The Horizon initiative consists of two streams:
+Horizon consists of two streams:
-* Stream 1 is the current focus and covers Android Platform development (AAOS IVI, AOSP).
+* Android development (AAOS IVI, AAOS SDV, AOSP).
-* Stream 2 will focus on expanding beyond Android towards the rest of SDV, enabling cloud-based virtual development of complex system-of-systems.
+* Rest of SDV, enabling cloud-based virtual development of complex system-of-systems.

 ## Platform overview
 ![Horizon Platform Overview](https://raw.githubusercontent.com/GoogleCloudPlatform/horizon-sdv/refs/heads/main/docs/images/horizon_platform_overview.svg)

+## Getting started
+Horizon is deployed into a Google Cloud project within the enterprise hierarchy.
+The deployment is done leveraging Terraform and Argo CD.
+To deploy Horizon into your project, follow the steps described in the [deployment guide](https://github.com/GoogleCloudPlatform/horizon-sdv/blob/main/docs/deployment_guide.md).
+We welcome contributions - for details, refer to the [contribution guide](https://github.com/GoogleCloudPlatform/horizon-sdv/blob/main/docs/contributing.md).
+For consultation regarding an initial setup, specific use case, technology or related topics, please contact horizon-sdv@google.com.
 ## Staying up-to-date
 In case you would like to receive updates, you can [subscribe here](https://forms.gle/TFaKXqfHbF6oUAeg6).
 In case of questions you can directly reach out to [horizon-sdv@google.com](mailto:horizon-sdv@google.com)
 For specific technical issues you can [raise an issue on Github](https://github.com/GoogleCloudPlatform/horizon-sdv/issues).
 ## Disclaimer
 This is not an officially supported Google product.
 This project is not eligible for the [Google Open Source Software Vulnerability Rewards